hvmonteiro/majin/README.md

 We use [electron-builder](https://github.com/electron-userland/electron-builder) to handle the packaging process.
 It has a lot of [customization options](https://www.electron.build/configuration/configuration), which you can declare under `"build"` key in `package.json`.

-You can package your app cross-platform from a single operating system, [electron-builder kind of supports this](https://www.electron.build/multi-platform-build), but there are limitations and asterisks.
-That's why this boilerplate doesn't do that by default.
+You can package the app cross-platform from a single operating system, [electron-builder kind of supports this](https://www.electron.build/multi-platform-build), but there are limitations and asterisks.
+This doesn't do that YET!